amir4rab/mahtab/src/content/projects/konj-ui.md

 startDate: 2023-09-02
 ---

-# Konj UI

-## The Next-Gen Component Library.

 Collection of ReactJS and PreactJS components designed for astonishing performance, server-side rendering and full type safety.
-Easily edit each component to your linking with super easy acess to internal source code.
+Easily edit each component to your linking with super easy access to internal source code.
 Freely available with the MIT [license](https://github.com/konj-org/ui#license).
 The library supports AstroJS, Vite with Preact or React, and soon NextJS with server component architecture.

 ### Installation guide